pengwuin/hello-world/README.md

 # hello-world

-this is a new beginning to my first repository on Github
+This is a new beginning to my first repository on Github

 I am a penguin :penguin: :snowflake: :fish: <br/>
 I swim for a living :swimmer: <br/>